Sale!

 1. Define the experience of spiritual abuse from a clinical and faith-informed perspective

-2. Identify proactive prevention strategies for those in a position of leadership or influence in Christian settings
+2. Identify proactive prevention strategies for those in a position of leadership or influence in Chrisitan settings

 3. Develop proper assessment and treatment strategies for Christian clients who have experienced any form of spiritual abuse